How to fix Windows update error 0x80248007

 Option 2- Run Windows Update Troubleshooter

-Windows 10/11 already has a built-in Windows update troubleshooter which can be used to detect any Windows update-related issues and provide a fix for it.
-To be able to launch the Windows update troubleshooter, please follow below steps:
+Windows 10/11 already has a built-in Windows update troubleshooter that can detect any Windows update-related issues and provide a fix for them.
+To be able to launch the Windows update troubleshooter, please follow the below steps:

-• Press Windows + I keys to open the Settings app.
+• Press the Windows + I keys to open the Settings app.

 • Go to System > Troubleshoot > Other trouble-shooters.

-• Click on Run button next to Windows update to launch it.
+• Click on the Run button next to Windows update to launch it.

-You can follow the Wizard to Identify the Issues related to Windows update using this troubleshooter.
+Using this troubleshooter, you can follow the Wizard to Identify Issues related to the Windows updates.
 This may help detect error code 0x80248007 and provide possible solutions.

 Run Windows Update Troubleshooter